c4arl0s/5BranchesII/README.md

 >>>>>>> crazy
 ```

-$ git went ahead and modified the conflicted file to show us exactly which lines are afflicted.
+**Git went ahead and modified the conflicted file to show us exactly which lines are afflicted**.
 The format of the above text show us the difference between the two versions of the file.

 The section labeled <<<<<<< HEAD show us the version in the current branch, while the part after the ======= shows the version in the crazy branch.